alik604/ra/far_ws/src/follow_ahead_rl/scripts/readme.md

 ##### Bugs I think I have

 I think I am using the generated trajectories worng. see `move_test.py`.
-I think `discrete_action_space.pickle` should be centered about (0,0), I think Payamn said otherwise, but I'm switching to me resoning in a last ditch hope.
+I think `discrete_action_space.pickle` should be centered about (0,0), I think Payamn said otherwise, but I'm switching to my resoning in a last ditch hope.

-##### Test the damn trajectories
+It is going to be very important to test/visualize the trajectories, this is being done in `move_test.py` to see if they can be done without falling. **There is a bug here**, I have played around with when to and to-not make pose relative to the robot.
+The falling might be due to rounding, do ing the trajecty generations (pre-computing) phase.

-So you have generated some new trajectories using `precompute_trajectories.py`, dont forgot to test them in `move_test.py` to see if they can be done without falling.
-I disabled falling and trained overnight :(
+I disabled falling and trained overnight, which was a mistake .

 ##### Generating the trajectories